Average Joe (2003 TV series): Syndication and other spinoffs

 GSN had acquired the first two seasons in 2004.
 Episodes were also aired on the Fox Reality Channel.

 A role-reversal version of the show, with a series of ordinary women who were to compete for the love of a very handsome man, to be entitled "Plain Jane", was announced as being in the works, but such a show never materialized.
 The title was eventually used for another reality series with a different concept.

 International adaptations

-A local version of Average Joe has been made in France based on the original US format.
+A local version of Average Joe has been made in France based on the original American format.
 Licensing of the format is handled by NBCUniversal.